apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 - :ref:`config:scheduler__pool_metrics_interval`

-  How often (in seconds) should pool usage stats be sent to StatsD (if statsd_on is enabled).
+  How often (in seconds) should pool usage stats be sent to StatsD (if otel_on is enabled).
 This is a *relatively* expensive query to compute this, so this should be set to match the same period as your StatsD roll-up period.